DestinEcarma/algorithms-and-complexity/midterm/comb-sort/README.md

-# Merge Sort
+# Comb Sort

-This is my implementation of the merge sort algorithm in C.
+This is my implementation of the comb sort algorithm in C.

 ## Pseudocode